worklifesg/Deep-Learning-Specialization/Introduction to Deep Learning & Neural Networks with Keras/Notes_Concepts.md

        1. Calculate Error between T and a<sub>n</sub> (not cost function or error function)
        2. Propagate this error back into the network and perform Gradient Descent of the weights and biases to optimize them.
     ```
- * Example - One input with two hidden layers and one output as shown in figure below
+ * Example - One input with two hidden layers and one output as shown in figure below.
+Also see simple calculation using 'sympy' module in Back_propagation_example.py file and its results in back_propagation_example_results.txt

 <p align="center">